Dublin Bus weighs up e-scooters as profits rise at Supermac’s

 From bus to bike: Dublin Bus is reportedly considering rolling out an e-scooter service.
 Photograph Nick Bradshaw/The Irish Times

-Developer Jonny Ronan’s company is seeking a meeting with Minister for Housing Darragh O’Brien after continually failing to secure planning permission to secure additional storeys for a number of Dublin docklands projects, according to the Business Post.
-Ronan Group has written to the minister asking him to intervene in its dispute with Dublin City Council over building hieight restrictions.
-The group has lost a series of legal battles with the council in the High Court over the local authority’s interpretation of guidelines.
+Developer Johnny Ronan’s company is seeking a meeting with Minister for Housing Darragh O’Brien after continually failing to secure planning permission for additional storeys for a number of Dublin docklands projects, according to the Business Post.
+His Ronan Group has written to the Minister asking him to intervene in its dispute with Dublin City Council over building height restrictions.
+The group has lost a series of battles with the council in the High Court over the local authority’s interpretation of planning guidelines.

 Dublin Bus and new services

-The Business Post also reported that Dublin Bus is considering a number of alternative services, including an e-scooter hire scheme as it looks to diversify after a difficult year in 2020.
-Chief executive Ray Coyne said the company’s commericial wing, which operates among other things, bus tours, is looking to roll out new services as it looks to recover from a dramatic decline in revenues.
-The commerical wing had been “decimated” in 2020, Mr Coyne said.
+The Business Post also reports that Dublin Bus is considering a number of alternative services, including an e-scooter hire scheme as it looks to diversify after a difficult year in 2020.
+Chief executive Ray Coyne said the company’s commercial wing, which operates among other things, bus tours, is looking to roll out new services as it looks to recover from a dramatic decline in revenues.
+The commercial wing had been “decimated” in 2020, Mr Coyne said.

 Supermac’s profits